Muhammadkamranlive/sign-language-communication/README.md

-# end to end sign-language communication
+# End to End Sign-Language Communication
 This repository is about end to end communication between physically hearing impairment(person1) and outer world(person2).

 from person1 to person2: